COMMITTEES or (Where You Can Help)

 3. The web site http://bcfiddlers.com is currently being managed by Provincial BCOTFA for the entire province.
 There are links to the Branch #7 page where there is general information as well as the current calendar and monthly newsletter.
 John Tribe keeps Branch #7 site up to date

-1. The provincial news letter is published four times a year.
-This submission is normally one full (81/2 by 11) page of text that can cover whatever we want in the provincial Newsletter.
-Normally two submissions will focus on the contest with the first advertising it and the second reporting on the results.
+1. The provincial news letter is published three times a year, February, June and October.
+Our submission is normally one full (81/2 by 11) page of text that can cover whatever we want in the provincial Newsletter.
+Normally two submissions will focus on the contest with the February issue having a Fiddle Fest advertisment in it and the October issue reporting on the results.

 3. On a rotating basis each Branch is asked to submit a feature article – Check the Newsletter to determine our next submission.

-4. The submission done by email to Florence Tellier <email@example.com> and the dates are:
+4. The submission done by email to John Tribe at email@example.com and the dates are:

 SOCIAL ______Conny Stamhuis Et.
 Al._____________________________________